 It is critical that staff, students, parents and visitors are aware of, and adhere to, the control measures outlined and that they fully cooperate with all health and safety requirements.

-To Minimise the Risk of COVID-19 in Trinity Comprehensive School:
+To minimise the Risk of Introduction of COVID-19 in Trinity Comprehensive School

-We will promote awareness of COVID-19 symptoms by signage and educating our students and teachers.
+We will promote awareness of COVID-19 symptoms by signage and educating our students, staff and parents.

 - Staff and students will be advised not to attend school if they have been identified by the HSE as contact for a person with COVID-19 and to follow the HSE advice on restriction of movement;